kothapalliharikadevi/dsp-lab/README.md

 # dsp-lab
-this repo  is for my lab purpose
+this repo  is for my  data science with python lab purpose